eyuhar/manxa-backend/README.md

 # manxa-scraper-backend

 This project is a backend API for a man(x)a (g, hw, hu) reading application.
 It includes user authentication, favorites management, custom list support, reading progress tracking, and scraping functionality for manxa content.
+The API follows a RESTful design and uses JSON Web Tokens (JWT) for authentication.

 ## 📄 Documentation

 For the full API documentation and implementation details, see [docs/api.md](docs/api.md).
+Note: All HTTP methods (GET, POST, PUT, DELETE) are routed through `api/router.php` and mapped to the corresponding files based on the path and method (e.g. `POST /api/favorites` → `api/favorites/add.php`).

 ## 📁 Project Structure